Human Rights

 Issue Summary

-Our mission to connect people to greater possibility can only be achieved if basic human rights are respected and protected.
-Technology can advance well-being across the globe and is a powerful resource that can drive responsible business practices, promote transparency and ensure compliance with laws and regulations.
-As outlined in our Human Rights Policy, AT&T’s commitment to human rights ensures that we’re doing just that.
-Throughout our value chain, we comply with laws and regulations that relate to our business while honoring internationally recognized human rights principles, such as the United Nations (U.N.)
+As outlined in our Human Rights Policy, AT&T is committed to addressing human rights throughout our value chain.
+We comply with laws and regulations that relate to our business while honoring internationally recognized human rights principles, such as the United Nations (U.N.)
 Universal Declaration of Human Rights.
-AT&T identifies, mitigates and manages potential human rights risks in connection with our products, services and technologies through implementation and management of the AT&T Code of Business Conduct, our Principles of Conduct for Suppliers and our Privacy Policy.
+AT&T identifies, mitigates and manages potential human rights risks in connection with our products, services and technologies through implementation and management of the AT&T Code of Business Conduct, our Principles of Conduct for Suppliers and our Privacy Notice.
 These policies apply across our global operations.

 Our Actions & Impacts